-Living things and their habitats including plants and animals in the local environment The children will be:
+Living things and their habitats including plants and animals in the local environment

-- Identifying that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, knowing how they depend on each other. - Identifying and naming a variety of plants and animals in their habitats. - Describing how animals obtain their food from plants and other animals, introducing the idea of a simple food chain. - Identifying and naming different food sources.
+- Identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, knowing how they depend on each other. - Identify and naming a variety of plants and animals in their habitats. - Describe how animals obtain their food from plants and other animals, introducing the idea of a simple food chain. - Identify and naming different food sources.